Share your insights

 • X-rays to assess for bony abnormalities and alignment.

-• MRI is the gold standard for visualizing soft tissue structures, including disc herniation and nerve compression.
+• MRI is the gold standard for visualising soft tissue structures, including disc herniation and nerve compression.

 • CT myelography if MRI is contraindicated.